Czech Republic–Russia relations: Immigration

 There is an immigrant minority of 33 970 Russian citizens with a residence permit in the Czech Republic for a period of 12 months or more, as of 2016.
 It is the fourth largest immigrant group after Slovaks, Ukrainians and Vietnamese, followed by Germans.
 Russians have the largest proportion of university educated individuals among other immigrant groups.
 Most incoming Russians are members of the middle or upper classes and their reasons for migration into the Czech Republic are desire for a life in the European Union, better healthcare in the Czech Republic, high levels of corruption in Russia and also political reasons.
 Russian immigrants have large proportion of business people in comparison with other immigrant groups.

+In 2024, the Czech political party STAN, which is part of the Cabinet of Petr Fiala, launched a campaign against the Russian minority in the Czech Republic with the slogan, "We don't need Putin's matryoshka dolls in the Czech Republic!"
+On 6 February 2025, Czech President Petr Pavel signed a bill prohibiting Russians from obtaining Czech citizenship, even if they have lived in the Czech Republic for many years.
+Critics say the law is discriminatory, contrary to European values, and will affect Russian opponents of Putin's regime rather than Russian spies, who can enter the country with a foreign passport.

 Tourism

 The Czech Republic is a popular destination for Russian tourists.
 In 2017, over 550,000 Russians visited the country.

+Extraditions

+Russia's Prosecutor General's Office has requested the extradition of journalist Farida Kurbangaleeva from the Czech Republic.
+Kurbangaleeva, a former anchor for Russia's state-controlled Rossiya 1 TV channel, left Russia in 2014 following the annexation of Crimea and the conflict in eastern Ukraine.
+The extradition request, which Kurbangaleeva shared on Facebook, does not specify charges, but she believes it relates to previous allegations of "justifying terrorism" and disseminating "false information" about the Russian military.
+In June of the previous year, she was placed on Russia's wanted list, labeled a "foreign agent," and charged in absentia.
+Since relocating to Prague, Kurbangaleeva has worked with the Russian-language TV channel Current Time and currently collaborates with the exiled news outlet Govorit NeMoskva, in addition to managing her own YouTube channel.
+She has dismissed the charges as fabricated and expressed confidence that Czech authorities will not comply with the extradition request.

+On 22 May 2025 Czechia's Prague Municipal Court has ruled against her extradition, the court accepted the argument presented by state prosecutor Kateřina Štěpánková, deeming the extradition inadmissible.